 Most foreign countries have no such duty to disclose.
 Two exceptions are Japan and Australia, at least with respect to written prior art documents.

 Several countries do want to see a listing, or even copies, of all prior art references cited against corresponding applications in other countries.
 If the patent family is large, it is probably a good idea to keep a copy of all cited references in a single folder, in addition to keeping copies in the various individual country folders.

 A relatively new regulation in Japan requires not only a listing of previously cited prior art, but also statements as to each reference.

-Almost all foreign countries are "absolute novelty" countries, meaning that your application will be rejected if the invention was publicly known anywhere in the world before the filing date of the foreign application.
+Almost all foreign countries are “absolute novelty” countries, meaning that your application will be rejected if the invention was publicly known anywhere in the world before the filing date of the foreign application.
 Since US patents are published as of the issue date, the invention has already been disclosed to the public.
-One exception if where you filed a timely PCT application.
-PCT allows you to file foreign up to 30 months or more after the earliest claimed priority date.
+One exception is where you filed a timely PCT application.
+PCT allows you to file foreign applications up to 30 months or more after the earliest claimed priority date.
 Even if your patent issued during that 30 month window, you can still file in PCT countries until the end of the 30 month window.